isomerpages/moh-vaccinegov/pages/faq.md

 						<div class="tab-content">
 							<p>
 						Persons aged 5 years and above should complete three mRNA or Novavax/Nuvaxovid doses, or four Sinovac-CoronaVac doses to achieve minimum protection.<br><br>
 						After achieving minimum protection, persons aged 12 years and above should receive an additional booster dose between five months to one year from their last dose, to keep up-to-date with their COVID-19 vaccination.
+The updated bivalent vaccines are recommended for this.
+Both bivalent Pfizer-BioNTech/Comirnaty vaccine or the bivalent Moderna/Spikevax vaccine are available in Joint Testing and Vaccination Centres (JTVCs).
+The bivalent Pfizer-BioNTech/Comirnaty vaccine is also available in selected Polyclinics and participating Public Health Preparedness Clinics (PHPCs).
+Please refer to <a href="https://gowhere.gov.sg/vaccine">gowhere.gov.sg/vaccine</a> to locate vaccination sites that carry your preferered bivalent vaccine.<br><br>
-The updated bivalent vaccine is recommended for this.
-Individuals will be considered up-to-date with their COVID-19 vaccination if they have received at least the minimum protection and their last vaccine dose was received within the past one year.
-Persons aged 50 years and above may walk into any Joint Testing and Vaccination Centre (JTVC) to receive their bivalent vaccine dose.<br><br>
+								Individuals will be considered up-to-date with their COVID-19 vaccination if they have received at least the minimum protection and their last vaccine dose was received within the past one year. <br><br>
-						Persons aged 12 to 49 years will be invited to receive their bivalent vaccine dose when eligible.
+						All individuals aged 12 years and above will be invited to receive their bivalent vaccine dose when eligible.
 An SMS with a personalised booking link will be sent to the mobile number that you had registered for your previous COVID-19 vaccinations, and you may book an appointment at any of the vaccination sites offering the bivalent vaccines via the personalised booking link provided.<br><br>
-						We seek your patience and understanding that the SMS may take up to two weeks.
-If you do not receive your SMS, please contact 6995 9199.<br><br>
-						Please refer to <a href="https://gowhere.gov.sg/vaccine"> https://gowhere.gov.sg/vaccine</a> to locate the nearest JTVC and their operating hours.
+								Persons aged 12 years and above may walk in to any JTVC to receive their bivalent vaccine dose when eligible.
 								</p>
 							</div>
 					</div>
 				   <div class="tab">
 						<input id="question-1-5" type="checkbox">
-							<label for="question-1-5" class="tab-label">How do I register for the first two doses of mRNA vaccination?</label>
+							<label for="question-1-5" class="tab-label">I have not received any COVID-19 vaccine.
+How can I register to receive the mRNA vaccination?</label>
 						<div class="tab-content">
-							<p>For children aged 6 months to 11 years who have yet to receive any COVID-19 vaccine, parents/guardians will have to first register their child/ward at <a href="https://child.vaccine.gov.sg"> https://child.vaccine.gov.sg</a>.
-An SMS with a personalised booking link will be sent to the registered mobile number of the parent/guardian within three to five working days to book a vaccination appointment via the National Appointment System.
+							<p>For children aged 6 months to 11 years who have yet to receive any COVID-19 vaccine, parents/guardians should register their child/ward at <a href="https://child.vaccine.gov.sg"> https://child.vaccine.gov.sg</a>.
+An SMS with a personalised booking link will be sent to the registered mobile number of the parent/guardian within three to five working days to book a vaccination appointment.
 At the moment, vaccination for 6 months to
 11 years old is only available at dedicated Vaccination Centres (VCs), selected Polyclinics and Public Health Preparedness Clinics (PHPCs).<br><br>
 Please visit <a href="https://gowhere.gov.sg/vaccine"> https://gowhere.gov.sg/vaccine</a> to locate the nearest VC, Polyclinic or PHPC offering vaccines for children aged 6 months to 4 years, and 5 to 11 years.<br><br>
 						 Individuals in other age groups may receive their vaccinations via the following means:<br>